-You walk down the aisle and look at the dates labled on the package.
+You walk down the aisle and look at the dates labeled on the package.
 You decide the expiration date is much further down the current date and purchase the product, but what does this actually mean?
-Well for one thing, those expiration dates are usually refered to the quality and freshness of the food, not necessarily whether its safe to eat or not.
+Well for one thing, those expiration dates are usually referred to the quality and freshness of the food, not necessarily whether its safe to eat or not.
 So technically, even if a food passes the expiration date, it can still be consumed safely.
 It may not taste as fresh, but you can still still gulp down the last glass of milk even if its expired.
 Just watch out for the pungent taste.

 Language of Expiration Dates

 The dates printed on food containers which tell us when to purchase, eat or throw out the food is devised by the individual manufacturer or producer of the product.
 The governmental public health policies have nothing to do with these dates.
 To make matters worse, those producers make it rather confusing as to what all those dates mean.
 But don’t worry, that’s why we’re here.
 Here is a brief explanation of some of those dates.

 - “Sell by” date – This lable is for the store, which lets the employers of the store know how long to keep the product on the shelf.
 You should buy the product before this date expires